-Trump tweets he might be willing to testify in impeachment inquiry
+Trump says he might be willing to testify in impeachment inquiry

 The hearings could pave the way for the House to approve articles of impeachment - formal charges - against Trump.
 That would lead to a trial in the Senate on whether to convict Trump and remove him from office.
 Republicans control the Senate and have shown little support for Trump’s removal.

-At the heart of the inquiry is a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to open a corruption investigation into Biden and his son, Hunter Biden, and into a discredited theory that Ukraine, not Russia, meddled in the 2016 U.S. election.
+“There’s one witness, one witness that they won’t bring in front of us, they won’t bring in front of the American people, and that’s the guy who started it all, the whistle-blower,” Republican Jim Jordan said on Nov.
+13.

+Democrat Peter Welch responded at the time, “I would be glad to have the person who started it all come in and testify.
+President Trump is welcome to take a seat right there.”

-Reporting By Matt Spetalnick, Patricia Zengerle; additional reporting by Karen Freifeld and Susan Cornwell; Writing by Matt Spetalnick and Grant McCool; Editing by Alistair Bell
+Reporting By Matt Spetalnick, Patricia Zengerle; additional reporting by Karen Freifeld, Susan Cornwell and Susan Heavey; Writing by Matt Spetalnick and Grant McCool; Editing by Alistair Bell